cthoyt/cookiecutter-snekpack/{{cookiecutter.package_name}}/README.md

 #### Configuring Archival on Zenodo

 [Zenodo](https://zenodo.org) is a long-term archival system that assigns a DOI to each release of your package.
+Do the following for each repository:

 1. Log in to Zenodo via GitHub with this link: https://zenodo.org/oauth/login/github/?next=%2F.
 This brings you to a page